@neuledge/context

 Three steps to give your AI agent accurate, version-specific documentation.

-1. Add a Library
+1. Install a Package

 2. Index into SQLite